sebastinas/python-libdiscid/docs/source/index.rst

 `python-libdiscid` supports all the features introduced by `libdiscid` up to version 0.5.0, meaning:

-* retrieval of the disc's Media Catalogue Number and retrieving the ISRCs of the tracks if you're using `libdiscid` 0.4.0 and above
+* Retrieval of the disc's Media Catalogue Number and retrieving the ISRCs of the tracks if you're using `libdiscid` 0.4.0 and above.
-* selective reading support if you're using `libdiscid` 0.5.0 and above
+* Selective reading support if you're using `libdiscid` 0.5.0 and above.

+Please note that if `python-libdiscid` was built against versions of `libdiscid` prior to 0.4.0 or 0.5.0, `python-libdiscid` has to be rebuilt against the newer version to detect the features of the newer `libdiscid`.

 Other Python bindings
 ---------------------